gradle/actions/setup-gradle/README.md

 ### Build Scan® link as Step output

-As well as reporting all [Build Scan](https://gradle.com/build-scans/) links in the Job Summary, the `gradle-build-action` action makes this link available an an output of any Step that executes Gradle.
+As well as reporting all [Build Scan](https://gradle.com/build-scans/) links in the Job Summary, The `setup-gradle` action action makes this link available an an output of any Step that executes Gradle.

 The output name is `build-scan-url`.
 You can then use the build scan link in subsequent actions of your workflow.

 ### Saving arbitrary build outputs

-By default, a GitHub Actions workflow using `gradle-build-action` will record the log output and any Build Scan links for your build, but any output files generated by the build will not be saved.
+By default, a GitHub Actions workflow using `setup-gradle` will record the log output and any Build Scan links for your build, but any output files generated by the build will not be saved.

 To save selected files from your build execution, you can use the core [Upload-Artifact](https://github.com/actions/upload-artifact) action.